Prizes

 The Humphreys & Riddoch prize is named in honour of Professor Glyn Humphreys (1954-2016) and Professor Jane Riddoch.
 This prize is awarded to postgraduate students for research excellence in neuropsychology and/or related areas of neuroscience.

-Students who wish to be considered for the prize should submit an abstract for the Autumn BNS Meeting, and indicate their candidacy.
+How to apply: Students who wish to be considered for the prize should submit an abstract for the Autumn BNS Meeting, and indicate their candidacy.
 Shortlisted candidates will be asked to present their work at the Autumn Meeting.
 The winner will be selected at the Autumn meeting.

 Winners of the Humphreys & Riddoch Prize: